cbstodd/colinstodd-com-jekyll/_posts/code/2019-02-19-adding-real-favicon-generator-to-your-angular-app.md

     npm install -g cli-real-favicon
     ```

-5. Now that the CLI is installed, run this command:
+5. Now that the CLI is installed, run this command from the root of your <a href="https://angular.io/" target="_blank" rel="noopener" title="Angular">Angular</a> app:
     ```bash
     touch faviconDescription.json && mkdir src/assets/outputDir
     ```